inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 TODO

 ## Naming the system
 Inexor's 3D visual scripting system needs a keyword as a name.
+Just like "Inexor Flex" stands for NodeJS integration.

 ### Idea 1: FEYNMAN